What to Expect with Vasectomy Reversal Surgery

 Chances for success depend on many factors including the method of vasectomy that was done and, most importantly, the length of time since the vasectomy was performed.

-Vasectomy reversal usually 1 – 2 hours.
+Vasectomy reversal usually takes 1 – 2 hours.
 You can expect to go home on the same day as a routine vasectomy reversal.